CCPA Compliance Checklist

 • Penalties for non-compliance

-Starting January 1, 2020, businesses in California must respond to any verified consumer request under the CCPA within 45 days.
+As of January 1, 2020, businesses in California must respond to any verified consumer request under the CCPA within 45 days.
 If they fail to address a violation within 30 days of notification, the California Attorney General may impose a maximum penalty of up to $7,500 for each violation.
-Additionally, if there is an unauthorized breach of data, consumers can recover damages up to $750 per violation through a private right of action.
+Furthermore, if there is an unauthorized breach of data, consumers can recover damages up to $750 per violation through a private right of action.
+In contrast, GDPR has a tiered system for fines depending on the severity of the violation.
+Therefore, the penalty can be 4% of the global annual turnover from the prior year or $20 million; or 2% of the global annual turnover or $10 million – whichever is greater in either scenario.

-Companies not complying with these regulations are also at risk of facing litigation, especially in California, which is known for its high number of privacy litigations, particularly concerning behavioral tracking.
-This was one of the main driving factors behind the CCPA, as Alastair Mactaggart and others were concerned about the tracking and profiling of California consumers.
+Not complying with these regulations are puts you at risk of facing litigation.
+The high number of privacy litigations in California was among the driving factors behind the CCPA, as Alastair Mactaggart and others were concerned about the tracking and profiling of California consumers.

 Comprehensive CCPA Compliance Checklist